herreio/pybman/README.rst

         print(role+':', first_name, last_name, '('+ id_val +')')

 Beside data retrieval and browsing Pybman also allows to update items!
 Because this process requires certain rights, you have to provide credentials.
-The easiest way is to create a `secret.json <./conf/secret.json>`_ file with your PuRe login (replace `userName:userPassword`) and hand in the path pointing to it when creating the client instance.
+The easiest way is to create a `secret.json <./conf/secret.json>`_ file with your PuRe login (replace :code:`userName:userPassword`) and hand in the path pointing to it when creating the client instance.

 .. code-block:: python